zalenix/portaldocs/portal-sdk/templates/top-telemetry-alerting.md

 1. Extension SDK age
     - Sev3 IcM incdient for an extension when its SDK is older than 60 days
     - Sev2 for over 90 days

+    Note: You can set the time of the day at which you want to trigger an SDK age alert.
+Learn more about timezone based alerting [here](#timezone-based-alerting).
 1. Extension alive
 1. Performance
 1. Availability